You are viewing this course for September start 2024

 If you are interested in studying the science behind the latest advances in medicine, nutrition, and pharmaceuticals, then Aberystwyth’s Biochemistry programme is for you.
 In this degree, you will explore the techniques that have revolutionised the study of cell biology, biological chemistry, metabolism, and molecular genetics.
 The Biochemistry degree will qualify you for careers in areas specifically related to the discipline, such as biomedical science, biotechnology and pharmaceutical research.
 In addition, the skills acquired from this course are highly demanded by employers in all fields, from teaching to management.

 Why study Biochemistry at Aberystwyth University?

-- The University has state-of- the- art teaching facilities with over £55 million pounds invested
+- The University has modern teaching facilities with over £55 million pounds invested.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.